Pharyngeal arch: In humans

-Amniotes have five arches, numbered 1 to 5.
-Older literature reports the fifth arch as the sixth arch, the fifth being absent.
+It has been proposed that the five arches in amniotes numbered 1–4 and 6, be re-named as simply 1–5.
+The fifth arch is seen to be a transient structure and becomes the sixth arch, (the fifth being absent).
 More is known about the fate of the first arch than the remaining four.
 The first three contribute to structures above the larynx, whereas the last two contribute to the larynx and trachea.

 The recurrent laryngeal nerves are produced from the nerve of arch 5, and the laryngeal cartilages from arches 4 and 5.
 The superior laryngeal branch of the vagus nerve arises from arch 4.
 Its arteries, which project between the nerves of the fourth and fifth arches, become the left-side arch of the aorta and the right subclavian artery.
 On the right side, the artery of arch 5 is obliterated while, on the left side, the artery persists as the ductus arteriosus; circulatory changes immediately following birth cause the vessel to close down, leaving a remnant, the ligamentum arteriosum.
 During growth, these arteries descend into their ultimate positions in the chest, creating the elongated recurrent paths.

+Terminology

+It has been proposed that the arches be re-named simply as 1–5.
+The argument is the existence of the fifth arch (and pouch), held to be a transient structure in the embryo.